The population reports show over 75 coins in various AU grades. This figure exploded over the past 4

-1872-CC is a desirable date in the Liberty Seated Dollar series because of both its low mintage
+1872-CC is a desirable date in the Liberty Seated dollar series because of both its low mintage

 and its Carson City mintmark.
-Its mintage is considerably higher than its cousins, the 1871-CC and 1873-CC,
+Its mintage is considerably higher than its cousins, the 1871-CC

 Finding problem-free 1872-CC examples requires patient searching.
 High-grade examples are rare but

-five records represent at most 4 coins.
-Three more coins have received a MS63 grade, and 7 have
+at most 4 coins.
+Four more coins have received a MS63 grade, and 6 have graded MS62.

 |Mintage ||3,150 |